 The amount of electricity being produced out of renewable sources is increasing.
 But currently there is insufficient grid capacity to transport the electricity.
 Furthermore, large scale economical storage possibilities for electricity have still to be developed.
 Without these the intermittent generation of energy from renewables would not be able to secure a round-the-clock energy supply.

 Therefore for the foreseeable future conventional combustion power plants will be needed to ensure a guaranteed electricity supply.
 Here lignite offers an import independable and cost-effective supply.

-When fossil fuels are burnt CO2 is created.
-In the atmosphere it contributes to global warming.
+When fossil fuels are burned CO2 is created.
+In the atmosphere it contributes to the green house effect.
 As increased emissions are regarded to be jointly responsible for global warming, the emissions are supposed to be worldwide drastically decreased.
-Our power plant fleet has saved 45% of its CO2 since 1990.
-Thus we have already easily reached the Federal government´s 2020 reduction aim from 1990 for Germany some time ago.
-This reduction was reached by investing billions in efficient technology but also by decommissioning numerous power plants and industrial enterprises after the political change.
+Our power plant fleet has reduced about 46 percent of its CO2 emissions refering to the year 1990.
+Thus we have already reached the Federal government´s 2020 reduction aim based on 1990 emmissions for Germany some time ago.
+This reduction was reached by investing billions in efficient technology but also by decommissioning numerous power plants and industrial enterprises after the wall fall.

 Emission Reductions of the Power Plant Fleet

-Flue gas is produced during the combustion of lignite; this is cleaned using modern emission reduction technology and is expelled with process-based water vapour over cooling towers.
-With this method we were able to significantly reduce environmentally damaging emissions in the past twenty years.
+Flue gas is produced during the combustion of lignite; this is cleaned by using modern emission reduction technology and is expelled with process-based water vapour over cooling towers.
+With this method we were able to significantly reduce the environmentally emissions of oour power plant fleet in the past twenty years.

 All our power plants undercut in all operational states the legally required limits.
-Continuously monitoring measuring instruments record the emissions of a power plant.
-The responsible environmental authority monitors that limits are complied with online.
+Continuously monitoring measuring instruments record the significant emissions of a power plant.
+The responsible environmental authorities monitor that limits are complied with online.

 The figures refer to the net work including the equivalent of heat generated.